mattlogan/SelectableMapFragment/README.md

 SelectableMapFragment
 =====================

 SelectableMapFragment is a subclass of SupportMapFragment with a draggable overlay box for selecting a region of interest.
+It is intended to be used with the Google Maps Android API v2.

 ## Sample